 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

+Welcome, expectant mothers!
+Here’s a topic you can relate to – motion sickness during pregnancy.
+Pregnancy is a remarkable journey filled with anticipation and joy, but it can also come with its fair share of challenges.
+Motion sickness or morning sickness, often overlooked, can be a significant discomfort for some pregnant women.
 Morning sickness and nausea are some common pregnancy symptoms and problems.
 However, sometimes you may experience these feelings of nausea and sickness during travelling too.
 If you have been experiencing motion sickness before, then it may get aggravated during pregnancy.
 It is a very commonly faced pregnancy problem.
-Here in the following article, we shall discuss everything that you need to know about motion sickness during pregnancy, its causes and what various remedial measures you can adopt.
+Here in the following article, we shall discuss everything that you need to know about motion sickness and pregnancy, its causes and what various remedial measures you can adopt.

 What Is Motion Sickness?